Odensala/Flitig/README.md

 # Flitig
 Todo app with MVVM and the latest Android architecture components.
 # Features
-- Keep track of your daily tasks with ease
+- Keep track of your daily todos with ease
+- Easily search for todos
 # Key components
 - MVVM
 - Coroutines